 Reported heritability estimates

 We collected a total of 95 valid heritability estimates from 19 independent studies of scleractinian corals (Fig. 1).
 Three studies (Császár et al. 2010; Wright et al. 2019; Quigley et al. 2020) each involving multiple trait types, provide 59% of all heritability estimates (Fig. 1-left).
 There was an even split of studies (9:9 studies) examining narrow-sense (h2) and broad-sense (H2) heritability, with one study (Carlon et al. 2011) reporting both heritability types.
 However, the number of raw estimates produced by each study differed markedly, with more broad-sense estimates (n = 70) than narrow-sense (n = 25).
 The studies also differed in terms of which trait type was reported, with most studies reporting only a single estimate (12 studies), and the other seven studies reporting on two to six distinct trait types.
 Survival was the most frequently studied trait type (nine studies, 15 estimates), while bleaching (six studies, 10 estimates) and growth (six studies, 23 estimates) were also diversely studied.
 The latter often included comparisons of multiple species or symbionts within the same study, resulting in a large number of estimates.
 Most trait type estimates originated from least two independent studies estimates, save for immune response (four estimates from one study) and gamete contribution (one estimate).
 We therefore interpret the results for immune response with caution, given that they all belong to the same study, and excluded the single estimate for gamete compatibility from the subsequent meta-analysis.
 Notably, there were limited studies of the heritability of coral reproduction and fecundity, and there were no heritability estimates of thermal optimum (Topt), measures of performance breadth (e.g., B80, B95), or critical thermal limits (CTmax/min).
+Only three studies reported the total phenotypic variation and/or the level of additive genetic variation, which would be particularly useful for calculating metrics of evolvability (Visscher et al. 2008; Ma et al. 2014).
+We therefore recommend that future studies report this estimate of variation.